Chameleon-Vision/chameleon-docs/docs/source/getting-started/building-2d-pipeline.rst

 Before we start, make sure you have configured the settings correctly.
 Ensure that your:

-* team number is set correctly
+* Team number is set correctly in Chameleon Vision UI
-* coprocessor has a static IP address (such as 10.TE.AM.13)
+* Coprocessor has a static IP address (such as 10.TE.AM.11)
+* Static IP is set within Chameleon Vision settings

 It is also best to have the maximum FPS.
 This can generally be achieved by decreasing the resolution of the camera.